NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      The blast from a fully charged green shotgun can be dodged by dashing.
+      The blast from a fully charged overpump can be dodged by dashing.
     </td>
     <td width="100px">
       TBA (To Be Added)